All Episodes

 That is like the most touching video.

-Bring a tear to your eye.
+Get bring a tear to your eye.

 It looks like three doctors.

-The hospital shooter is now, well, it's being reported on the news is now dead.
+The hospital shooter is now, well, it's being reported on the news, is now dead.

-I think that's confirmed by the MYPD.
+I think that's confirmed by the NYPD.

 We'll get more information.

-A uh I'm a big fan of the this guy.
+I'm a big fan of this guy.

 We have Congressman Mark Meadows.